-The wall, centerline, and average Mach numbers obtained at different stations in the nozzle are compared in Fig. 4c to the three-term analytical approximations.
-This comparison is carried out point-by-point and shows that the 1-D analytical model lies between the wall and centerline curves, thus providing excellent agreement with the average computed Mach number at any given station.
-This agreement holds everywhere except in the close vicinity of the throat

-Table 2.
-Parameters used in the low and high temperature simulations with air as the working fluid where the solution begins to diverge as the area ratio approaches unity.
-This region can be further shrunk by including more corrective terms, although the three-term approximation remains adequate over the vast majority of the nozzle.
+The wall, centerline, and average Mach numbers obtained at different stations in the nozzle are compared in Fig. 4(c) to the three-term analytical approximations.
+This comparison is carried out point-by-point and shows that the 1D analytical model lies between the wall and centerline curves, thus providing excellent agreement with the average computed Mach number at any given station.
+This agreement holds everywhere except in the close vicinity of the throat, where the solution begins to diverge as the area ratio approaches unity.
+This region can be further shrunk by including more corrective terms, despite the fact the three-term approximation remains adequate over the vast majority of the nozzle.